Is disability income taxable?

 Did you know that you can transfer funds directly from your IRA to a Health Savings Account (HSA) without taxes or penalties?
 According to the IRS, you’re permitted to make one such “qualified HSA funding distribution” during your lifetime.

-Ordinarily, if you have an IRA and an HSA, it’s typically a good idea to contribute as much as possible to both to make the most of their tax benefits.
+Typically, if you have an IRA and an HSA, it’s a good idea to contribute as much as possible to both to maximize their tax benefits.
 But if you’re hit with high medical expenses and have an insufficient balance in your HSA, transferring funds from your IRA may be a solution.

 Calling in the cavalry